natario1/CameraView/docs/_extra/v1-migration-guide.md

 - respect the picture/video aspect ratio
 - be a bit bigger than the view so that there is no upscaling

-There are not so many reason why you would use this method, other than, for example, control the frame processor size or, indirectly, the snapshots size.
+There are not so many reasons why you would use this method, other than, for example, to control the frame processor size or, indirectly, the snapshots size.
 If what you are doing is just assigning an aspect ratio, for instance, please do so using `setPictureSize()` and `setVideoSize()`.